 My main area of research interest is epidemiology of infectious diseases in livestock.
 The focus of my research is in the application of various epidemiological tools while working in… read more

 My main area of research interest is epidemiology of infectious diseases in livestock.
-The focus of my research is in the application of various epidemiological tools while working in multidisciplinary teams, developing and validating tools to measure health and behaviour (e.g precision technologies).
+The focus of my research is in the application of various epidemiological tools while working in multidisciplinary teams, developing and validating tools to measure animal health and behaviour (e.g precision technologies), investigating factors that influence disease on farms.
 The studies range from observational studies and clinical trials to the use of statistical and mathematical modelling frameworks including the use of advanced multivariable and multivariate techniques in advancement of our understanding of disease processes in animal populations, trials to validate technologies where I collaborate with Industry and engineers.

-And alongside studying the interaction of epidemiology with social attitudes of stakeholders to disease.
+And alongside I study the interaction of epidemiology with psychosocial factors of stakeholders in context of disease management.
 I am interested in decision making processes, understanding risk perception, and potential barriers in adopting a new technology/treatment , since these influence the management of diseases.
-I collaborate with social scientists and use range of qualitative and quantitative methods for this research.
+I use range of qualitative and quantitative methods for this research.

 - SPILaMM-Sheep Performance Improvement through Lameness Monitoring and Management (Innovate UK) 2015-2018 Academic Lead (Dunbia and FarmWizard Industry partners)

 Is multistrain infection by Dichelobacter nodosus important in the severity of footrot and in the management of disease?
 (BBSRC) 2015-2018 in collaboration with with Prof Laura Green , Dr Kevin Purdy and Prof Matt Kelling (Univ of Warwick)